Update – 12 July 2021

 Background to this consultation

-New Zealand Food Safety is proposing changes to the:
+New Zealand Food Safety proposed changes to the:

-- remove pectenotoxin as a regulated toxin, following a thorough assessment of its food safety risk
+- removed pectenotoxin as a regulated toxin, following a thorough assessment of its food safety risk

-- reinstate the previous laboratory methods approval clause that was omitted in the last amendment
+- reinstated the previous laboratory methods approval clause that was omitted in the last amendment

-- re-order clauses and wording changes for ease of use.
+- re-ordered clauses and wording changes for ease of use.

 Proposed amendments to the BMS RCS notice 2018 [PDF, 290 KB]

 Note that any submission you make becomes public information.
 People can ask for copies of submissions under the Official Information Act 1982 (OIA).
 The OIA says we have to make submissions available unless we have a good reason for withholding it.
 That is explained in sections 6 and 9 of the OIA.

 Tell us if you think there are grounds to withhold specific information in your submission.
 Reasons might include that it's commercially sensitive or it's personal information.
 However, any decision MPI makes to withhold information can be reviewed by the Ombudsman, who may tell us to release it.